c-t-a-c/Tabata-timer/README.md

 ```
 pip install -r requirements.txt
 ```
-The following command will create a tabata_timer.exe file with program in dist folder.
+The following command will create a Tabata-timer.exe file with program in dist folder.
 Tested for Windows 10.
 ```
-python mysetup.py
+python create_exe.py
 ```